-Does the company support the principles of good work by having a formal position on employee information and consultation?
+Does the company support the principles of good work by having a formal position on board-employee information and consultation?

-Good working conditions can help to prevent new mental health problems and support those with existing conditions to get on in work and thrive.
-Good work consists of components such as fair pay, job security, flexible working, good working conditions, education and training, staff consultation and representation and the absence of discrimination, bullying and harassment.
-It is good practice for companies to signal their position on good work through relevant workplace standards or policies.
+Creating good working conditions for employees can help to prevent new mental health problems and support those with existing conditions to get on in work and thrive.
+Good work consists of components such as fair pay, job security, flexible working, good working conditions, education and training, boardemployee information and consultation and the absence of discrimination, bullying and harassment.
+It is good practice for companies to signal their position on good work through relevant workplace policies (or equivalent).

-Consultation involves employers not only giving information to employees but also listening to them and taking account of what they say before making decisions on key business matters.
-Whilst there are certain scenarios where employers are legally obliged to inform and consult with employees (such as redundancy), a company that takes a broader approach to employee information and consultation are likely to benefit from increased employee engagement and a positive working environment where individuals and organisations can thrive.
+Board information and consultation involves the board not only sharing information with employees but also listening to them and taking account of what they say before making decisions on key business matters.
+Whilst there are certain scenarios where employers are legally obliged to inform and consult with employees (such as redundancy), companies that take a broader approach to employee consultation and representation are likely to benefit from increased employee engagement and a positive working environment where individuals and organisations can thrive.

-- No evidence of a formal position on employee information and consultation. - The company has a formal position on employee information and consultation.
-The company has a formal position on employee information and consultation and establishes a clear link to workplace mental health.
+0 No evidence of a formal position on board-employee information and consultation.
+1 The company has a formal position on board-employee information and consultation.
+3 The company has a formal position on board-employee information and consultation and establishes a clear link to workplace mental health.

-Question 8 (continued)

-Does the company support the principles of good work by having a formal position on employee information and consultation?
+Question 8 (continued) Does the company support the principles of good work by having a formal position on board-employee information and consultation?

-- This question is looking for companies that recognise the interconnectedness between employee information and consultation and workplace mental health. - Companies that have a clear position on employee information and consultation which explicitly links to workplace mental health are awarded full points. - Companies that have a clear position on employee information and consultation but do not link to workplace mental health are awarded partial points. - Group, subsidiary or market-level policies will be considered for this question.
+- This question is looking for companies that recognise the interconnectedness between board-employee information and consultation and workplace mental health. - Companies that have a clear position on board-employee information and consultation which explicitly links to workplace mental health are awarded full points. - Companies that have a clear position on board-employee information and consultation but do not link to workplace mental health are awarded partial points. - Group, subsidiary or market-level policies will be considered for this question.